mohamadamin-fjz/Bone_age_prediction_W_net/README.md

 # Bone_age_prediction_W_net
-we used the hybrid model with unsupervised pretrained model with w-net for segmentation and using transfer leaning to predict the bone age with hand radiographs.
+we used the hybrid model with unsupervised pretrained model with w-net for segmentation and using transfer leaning to predict the bone age with hand radiographs.the codes is in the notebook and the training reults and plots is on the results jpeg file
 # idea descriptions
 In thhis repository , at first i implemented a w-net on the radiographs of the hand and i trained it as a unsupervised segmentation model. then i saved the first part of the model as a feature extractor for the hand radiographs, after that i added 5 layer of fully connected layers to predict the age and trained it supervised manneer. bottlenecks of the project: